MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

       CRAN_mirror <- c(CRAN = "https://mran.microsoft.com/snapshot/2016-11-01")
       ```

    1. Create a miniCRAN repository in which the packages will be downloaded and installed.
-This will create the folder structure that you need to copy the packages to each back-end later.
+This will create the folder structure that you need to copy the packages to each compute node later.
       ```
       # Define the local download location
       local_repo <- "~/my-miniCRAN-repo"